2019 CSA Registration IS NOW OPEN!

 The Shenandoah Seasonal CSA offers 20 weeks of organically grown vegetables, herbs, and flowers beginning June 1 ending in early mid-October.
-Pick up will take place weekly on Thursdays or Saturdays depending on your pick up location.
+Pick up will take place weekly on Thursdays on the farm.

 Our CSA is farmers market style, meaning you will have the option to pick your own produce to ensure your family receives the perfect amount of produce.